KSYB

-KSYB (1300 AM) is a radio station licensed to serve the community of Shreveport, Louisiana.
-The station is owned by Amistad Communications, Inc., and airs a gospel music format.
+KSYB (1300 kHz, "1300 AM KSYB") is an American radio station licensed to Shreveport, Louisiana.
+The station broadcasts a gospel music format, and serves the Shreveport–Bossier City metropolitan area.
+KSYB is owned by Amistad Communications, Inc.

 The station was assigned the call sign KFLO by the Federal Communications Commission on August 26, 1974.
 The station changed its call sign to KSYB on July 27, 2002.